moj-analytical-services/user-guidance/source/documentation/introduction.md

 ### Request an account from the Analytical Platform team

-To request an account for the Analytical Platform, you should send an email with your GitHub username to the [Analytical Platform team](mailto:analytical_platform@digital.justice.gov.uk).
+To request an account for the Analytical Platform, you should send an email with your GitHub username to [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).
 The team will then invite you to join the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation.

 ### Accept your invitation to the MoJ Analytical Services GitHub organisation